helpermethod/zip-forge/README.md

 ## :pinching_hand: Tiny

-The whole ZIP Forge API consists of only 3 methods.
+The ZIP Forge API consists of only 3 methods.

 ## :clipboard: Formatter-friendly